quarklang/QUARK/docs/project-report.md

 The C++ includes are referencing our quantum simulator and these files can be found in the `lib` directory.

 ###Essential Syntax
-Quark syntax resembles something along the lines of Python with static typing and if you already know a popular imperative language such as C, Python or Go you should be able to easily glean the majority of the syntax by simply reading through these examples.
+Quark syntax resembles something along the lines of Python with static typing.
+It is influenced by a number of languages including Python, MATLAB and C. If you already know a popular imperative language, you should be able to easily glean the majority of the syntax by simply reading through these examples.
 Our language manual provides a more explicit outline of the language spec.

 ```
 def int gcd: int x, int y